Tag Archives: ALTA VERDE ESCENA

 Residence G at Linea, Palm Springs, California, by Poon Design, Andrew Adler and Prest-Vuksic (photo by Anthony Poon)

 Steve Jobs’ exploration into a philosophy of ascetic beauty is legendary, to the degree of severity.
 As researched today at Apple, the minimalist one button on the iPhone is being studied to be deleted, so as to achieve an even higher level of simplicity and artistry.
-Stupid.
+Seriously?

 © Poon Design Inc.